Epenance/ngx-animate-in/README.md

 [Example](https://ngx-animate-in-example.stackblitz.io/) ([src](https://stackblitz.com/edit/ngx-animate-in-example?file=app%2Fproduct-list%2Fproduct-list.component.html))

 #### Browser support
 The directive uses the experimental Intersection Observer API.
-Because of this its only supported in evergreen browsers, meaning anything but IE pretty much.
+Because of this, it's only supported in evergreen browsers, meaning anything but IE pretty much.

 Check the [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Browser_compatibility) table carefully before using this in production.

 #### Polyfill
 It is possible to polyfill the Intersection Observer in older browsers.

-There is several solutions I do however suggest you use [this](https://github.com/w3c/IntersectionObserver/tree/master/polyfill), made by google.
+There are several solutions I do however suggest you use [this](https://github.com/w3c/IntersectionObserver/tree/master/polyfill), made by google.

 Installing the polyfill: